vgatherps/beautiful-jekyll/_posts/2018-08-26-nontemporal.md

 <br>
 <sup id="fnblock">5.
 I haven't run benchmarks on what constitutes a block, but almost all sensible cases will be in a memcpy-like setting where the stores are issued as fast as possible<a href="#ref_block" title="Jump back to footnote 5 in the text.">↩</a></sup>
 <br>
-<sup id="fnsan">6.
-One can run a sanity check by reducing the size of the buffer and seeing that it removes the cache advantage nontemporal stores have<a href="#ref_san" title="Jump back to footnote 6 in the text.">↩</a></sup>